SysKitTeam/docs-spconsultant/requirements/service-application-permission-requirements.md

 ### Problem

-While trying to load a SharePoint farm I encountered the following error:
+While trying to load a SharePoint farm, I encountered the following error:

 > Could not load Search Service Application, check your permissions or event log.